elliotlarson/dev-notes/python-testing-notes.md

 $ pytest -v tests/greeter_test.py::test_greet
 ```

-Notice how much easier it is to call out an individual test than unittest.
+Notice how much easier it is to call out an individual test than it is with unittest.

 ### Running iPython debugger in a test